Internet2/grouper/grouper/confForTest/README.txt

 confForTest is higher in the eclipse classpath than conf.
-Use this directory for config files for your tests that you run from ecilpse.
+Use this directory for config files for your tests that you run from eclipse.